zamdzhiev/Qimaera/README.md

 ### **`Matrix.idr`**

-Defines all necesary matrix operations for quantum state simulations.
+Defines all necesary matrix operations for the linear-algebraic simulation.

 ### **`QFT.idr`**

 The quantum circuit for the Quantum Fourier Transform.
-Calling `qft n` returns the QFT for n qubits.
+Calling `qft n` returns the QFT on n qubits.

 ### **`Teleportation.idr`**

 Implementation of the quantum teleportation protocol.
 The function `runTeleportation` runs the teleportation protocol where the qubit to be teleported is in state |+>.

-## **`QAOA.idr`**
+### **`QAOA.idr`**

-Implementation of QAOA with vanilla optimisation procedure to solve the MAXCUT problem.
+Implementation of QAOA with the vanilla optimisation procedure to solve the MAXCUT problem.
-QAOA is an example of variational quantum algorithm that is used to solve optimisation problems.
+QAOA is an example of a variational quantum algorithm that is used to solve optimisation problems.
-This code shows how classical and quantum information interact.
+This code shows how classical and quantum programming interact with each other.

 ### **`Graph.idr`**